Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 References

-Alabama prohibits blacklisting, which is when a person, firm, corporation or associations of persons maintains a list that they use to prevent any person from receiving employment from whomsoever he desires.
+Alabama prohibits blacklisting, which is when a person, firm, corporation, or association of persons maintains a list that they use to prevent any person from receiving employment from whomsoever they desire.
 Ala.
 Code § 13A-11-123.

 Medical Marijuana

 The Darren Wesley 'Ato' Hall Compassion Act, which was signed into law on May 17, 2021, allows persons with certain medical conditions to legally access marijuana.
 Ala.
 Code § 20-2A-1, et seq.
-The law, however, does not require that employers change their policies regarding the use of medical cannabis, highlighting that employers may still refuse to hire, terminate, discipline, etc. for use of medical marijuana.
+The law, however, does not require that employers change their policies regarding the use of medical cannabis, highlighting that employers may still terminate, discipline, refuse to hire, etc., for the use of medical marijuana.
 Ala.
 Code § 20-2A-6.